Aghul language

-Aghul is a Lezgic language spoken by the Aghuls in Azerbaijan and Southern Dagestan in Russia.
+Aghul is a Lezgic language within the Northeast Caucasian family, primarily spoken by the Aghuls in Azerbaijan and Southern Dagestan in Russia.
 It is spoken by about 33,200 people (2020 census).

 Classification

 Aghul belongs to the Eastern Samur group of the Lezgic branch of the Northeast Caucasian language family.
 Glottolog splits the Aghul language between the Qushan/Koshan group and other Aghul dialects due to the Qushan dialects being unintelligible with the other dialects.

 Geographic distribution

-In 2002, Aghul was spoken by 28,300 people in Russia, mainly in Southern Dagestan, as well as 32 people in Azerbaijan.
+In 2002, Aghul was spoken by 28,300 people in Russia, mainly in Southern Dagestan in the Agulsky and Kurakhsky Districts, as well as 32 people in Azerbaijan.

 Related languages

 There are nine languages in the Lezgian language family, namely: Aghul, Tabasaran, Rutul, Lezgian, Tsakhur, Budukh, Kryts, Udi and Archi.